Skip to main content

 Understanding the molecular dance between synthetic peptides and cellular receptors is key to ensuring sustained efficacy and safety.

 The combination of a GHRH analogue with a GHRP has been shown to preserve the physiological pattern of GH secretion, which is crucial for preventing the negative feedback that can lead to pituitary exhaustion.
-This is a distinct advantage over the continuous, non-pulsatile exposure associated with exogenous recombinant human (rhGH) administration.
+This is a distinct advantage over the continuous, non-pulsatile exposure associated with exogenous recombinant human growth hormone (rhGH) administration.

 Systemic Effects and Oncological Safety